 - The three follow-on "Admiral" class battlecruisers were to have their magazines located below their shell rooms, the first British dreadnoughts so configured.
 This change was the result of testing in the Chatham float which had shown that if a mine exploded beneath the magazine then water would flood in quickly enough to give a good chance of preventing the magazine from exploding.
 This arrangement was used in all subsequent British capital ship designs.

-Except as denoted below, the Mark I and Mark I* turrets were armored as follows:
+Except as denoted below, the Mark I and Mark I* turrets were armored with K.N.C. armor plate as follows:

 Face: 12.74 in (32.4 cm) (520 lbs.)